admaiorastudio/realxaml/README.md

 ![alt text](http://www.admaiorastudio.com/wp-content/uploads/2019/04/realxaml.activate.png)

 If the activation is successfully done a message will appear on the screen.
+If activaion fails, please see troubleshoot section down here :)

 ![alt text](http://www.admaiorastudio.com/wp-content/uploads/2019/04/realxaml.everything.ok_.png)